 Diagnosing ATV Spark & Fuel But No-Start

-And so with that said I like to verify some common errors, I know this may seem trivial but I’m often surprised by the errors made by simply making assumptions.
-And so work with here and let’s assume nothing for the next few paragraphs.
+And so, with that said, I like to verify some common errors; I know this may seem trivial, but I’m often surprised by the errors made by simply making assumptions.
+And so, work with me here, and let’s assume nothing for the next few paragraphs.

 Basic ATV No-Start Checks